Space-based gravitational wave signal detection and extraction with deep neural network

-GW data processing is complicated due to the the overwhelming non-stationary and non-Gaussian noise\cite{zevin_gravity_2017,ormiston_noise_2020}, and sudden temporary glitches \cite{zevin_gravity_2017,ormiston_noise_2020,mogushi_reduction_2021}.
-Earlier GW detection methods are divided into two categories: \begin {enumerate*} [label=\itshape\alph*\upshape)] \item theoretical template-based algorithms like matched filtering, \item template-independent algorithms. \end {enumerate*} In principle, the most accurate results can be achieved by using a matched filtering algorithm to detect signals buried in Gaussian noise \cite{finn_detection_1992}.
-This is currently the most widely used algorithm in the detection of GWs.
-The additional complexity of space-based detection over ground-based detection can be attributed to the different sources of various types.
-The optimal template for matched filtering would have to include all the GW sources in the data.
-However this is not practical because of the high parameter space dimension to be explored.
-Moreover, the typical duration of the signal detected by LISA is longer than that by ground-based detectors, resulting in even a larger computational effort for the matched filtering algorithm.
+GW data processing is complicated due to the overwhelming noise, which is non-Gaussian, sometimes non-stationary \cite{zevin_gravity_2017,ormiston_noise_2020}, and containing sudden temporary glitches \cite{zevin_gravity_2017,ormiston_noise_2020,mogushi_reduction_2021}.
+Earlier GW detection methods are divided into two categories: \begin {enumerate*} [label=\itshape\alph*\upshape)] \item theoretical template-based algorithms like matched filtering, \item template-independent algorithms. \end {enumerate*} In principle, the most accurate results can be achieved by using a matched filtering algorithm to detect signals buried in Gaussian noise \cite{finn_detection_1992,usman_pycbc_2016,cannon_gstlal_2021}.
+This is currently the most widely used algorithm for the detection of GWs.
+The additional complexity of space-based detection over ground-based detection can be attributed to the different types of sources.
+The optimal template for matched filtering would have to include all the GW source parameters in the data.
+However, this is not practical because of the high parameter space dimension to be explored.
+Moreover, the typical duration of the compact binary coalescence signal detected by LISA is longer than that detected by ground-based detectors, resulting in an even larger computational effort for the matched filtering algorithm.
 For ground-based detection, a series of template-independent signal extraction and detection algorithms have been developed, such as CWb \cite{klimenko_coherent_2008}, and BayesWave \cite{cornish_bayeswave_2015}, both based on the wavelet transformation.
-Ref. \cite{torres_total-variation-based_2014} propose a total-variation-based method, and a novel approach based on the Hilbert-Huang transform was developed recently \cite{Akhshi2021}.
-The advantage of these algorithms is that they are not limited by theoretical template banks and can extract the signal from noisy data.
-The disadvantage of these algorithms is that it is only available for burst signals, which is not suitable for space-based GW signals.
+Ref. \cite{torres_total-variation-based_2014} proposes a total-variation-based method, and a novel approach based on the Hilbert-Huang transform was recently developed \cite{Akhshi2021}.
+The advantage of these algorithms is that they are not limited by theoretical template banks and can extract the signal from noisy data, or, in other words, reconstruct the signal waveform.
+The disadvantage of these algorithms is that they are only available for burst signals, which are not suitable for space-based GW signals.